Squads-Protocol/v4/README.md

 ## Security
 The Squads protocol has undergone various independent audits by leading cybersecurity and blockchain smart contract auditing firms.

-Here is a list of the reports:

-TO DO!!
- - Trail of Bits:
- - Neodyme
- - XYZ

 ## License